-Gramine project uses SGX to securely run software.
+The Gramine project uses the Intel SGX (Software Guard Extensions) technology to protect software running on untrusted hosts.
 SGX is a complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
 This page is an attempt to curate a dossier of available reading material.

 SGX is an umbrella name of technology that comprises several parts:

 - CPU/platform hardware features: the new instruction set, new microarchitecture with the PRM (EPC) memory region and some new MSRs and some new logic in the MMU and so on;

 - the SGX Remote Attestation infrastructure, online services provided by Intel and/or third parties (see DCAP);

 SGX is still being developed.
 The current (March 2020) version of CPU features is referred to as “SGX1” or simply “SGX” and is more or less finalized.
 All new/changed instructions from original SGX are informally referred to as “SGX2”.